-\parab{Modeling traffic variability.} The demand matrix $\traffic$ consists of the arrival times, sizes of flows, and their corresponding source and destinations.
-To create $\traffic$, \sysname uses input 4 (\circled{1}): for each flow, it samples the flow arrival distribution, randomly determines a source-destination pair from the server-to-server communication probabilities, and flow size from the size distribution. \sysname invokes \impact with $K$ demand matrix samples.
-To determine $K$, given a confidence level $\confidenceLevel$ it uses the DKW inequality, which provides confidence bounds for the difference between an empirically sampled distribution and the underlying distribution from which the samples are drawn~\cite{DKWInequality}.
+\parab{Modeling traffic variability.} The demand matrix $\traffic$ includes the arrival times, flow sizes, and their corresponding source and destinations.
+To create $\traffic$, \sysname uses input 4 (\circled{1}): for each flow, it randomly samples the arrival time from the flow arrival distribution, the source-destination pair from the server-to-server communication probabilities, and the flow size from the size distribution. \sysname then invokes \impact with $K$ demand matrix samples.
+It uses the Dvoretzky–Kiefer–Wolfowitz (DKW) inequality~\cite{DKWInequality} to determine $K$ based on a given confidence level $\confidenceLevel$.
+DKW provides confidence for the difference between an empirically sampled distribution and the ground truth distribution.

-\parab{Modeling routing uncertainty.} \impact handles routing uncertainty by generating $N$ different flow path samples (\circled{5}), each representing a different routing of the flows (\secref{s:approach-challenges}).
-It first uses the DKW inequality~\cite{DKWInequality} to determine the $N$ to achieve a confidence level of $\confidenceLevel$.
+\parab{Modeling routing uncertainty.} The \impact handles routing uncertainty by generating $N$ different flow path samples (\circled{5}), each representing a different routing of the flows (\secref{s:approach-challenges}).
+First, it uses the DKW inequality~\cite{DKWInequality} to determine the $N$ to achieve a confidence level of $\confidenceLevel$.
 Then, it samples from the distribution of possible paths between source-destination pairs.
-For this, it computes the probability of a specific path for a given source-destination pair based on routing tables and associated WCMP weights at each node (\figref{fig:routing-prob}).
+It computes the probability of a specific path for a given source-destination pair based on routing tables and associated WCMP weights at each node (\figref{fig:routing-prob}).